 A recent experiment, producing elemental potassium (and ultimately potassium hydroxide) from bananas has a plethora of interesting chemistry and is the subject of this article.

 The extraction procedure was performed by Cody Don Reeder of Utah in the United States, utilizing a previous design he developed for the reduction and distillation of low-melting point alkali metals.
 A video of the procedure can be watched below, and it on his popular Youtube channel, “Cody’s Lab”.
 Cody is known for performing innovative chemical experiments, often with alkali metals, mercury, gallium, or precious metals like gold or platinum.
+It’s not the most common home chemist hack, but it is really interesting.

 Extract Potassium Metal from Bananas – procedure

+Bananas have lots of beneficial chemicals, like potassium compounds.
 Let’s look at the steps he took to isolate potassium metal, starting only with bananas.
 Both the banana flesh and the peel were used, with equal success.

 - Remove moisture